 Maybe that's because from "outside" we always have a dualistic perspective.
 We are in fact sitting outside of the problem, and we've defined it as a function of an agent.

 However, an agent can't solve the problem in the same way from inside.
 From its perspective, its functional relationship with the environment isn't an observable fact.
-This is why "counterfactuals" are called what they are called, after all.
+This is why counterfactuals are called "counterfactuals", after all.

 When I told you about the 5 and 10 problem, I first told you about the problem, and then gave you an agent.
 When one agent doesn’t work well, we could consider a different agent.